-On the Closing Date, immediately following the Merger, the Surviving Company merged with and into Rigel Merger Sub II, Ltd., a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya ("Merger Sub II') (the "Second Merger"), with Merger Sub II continuing as the surviving company after the Second Merger.
+On the Closing Date, immediately following the Merger, the Surviving Company merged with and into Rigel Merger Sub II, Ltd., a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya ("Merger Sub II") (the "Second Merger"), with Merger Sub II continuing as the surviving company after the Second Merger.

-On September 15, 2021, concurrently with the execution of the Merger Agreement, Pagaya and the EJF Investor entered into the EJF Subscription Agreement, and Pagaya subsequently entered into subscription agreements with certain other investors (the "Subscription Agreements").
-Pursuant to the Subscription Agreements, the investors agreed to purchase, and Pagaya agreed to sell to the investors, an aggregate of 35 million Class A Ordinary Shares, at a purchase price of \$10.00 per share and an aggregate purchase price of \$350 million, on the terms and subject to the conditions set forth in the Subscription Agreements (the "PIPE Investment").
+On September 15, 2021, concurrently with the execution of the Merger Agreement, Pagaya and the EJF Investor entered into the EJF Subscription Agreement, and Pagaya subsequently entered into the Subscription Agreements with certain other investors.
+Pursuant to the Subscription Agreements, the investors agreed to purchase, and Pagaya agreed to sell to the investors, an aggregate of 35 million Class A Ordinary Shares, at a purchase price of \$10.00 per share and an aggregate purchase price of \$350 million, on the terms and subject to the conditions set forth in the Subscription Agreements.
 The Subscription Agreements contained customary representations and warranties of Pagaya, on the one hand, and the investors, on the other hand, and customary conditions to closing, including the consummation of the transactions contemplated by the Merger Agreement.
 The PIPE Investment closed immediately prior to the Effective Time.

-In addition, the Additional Sellers may sell a substantial number of our securities pursuant to the Additional Prospectus.
-The Class A Ordinary Shares being offered for resale in the Additional Prospectus exceed the number of Class A Ordinary Shares constituting our public float, and represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) as of October 18, 2022, and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which the Additional Prospectus forms a part remains effective and the Additional Prospectus remains usable.
-The sale of the Resale Securities together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could depress the market price of our securities.
+The number of Resale Securities being offered pursuant to this prospectus exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) as of October 18, 2022, and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which this prospectus forms a part remains effective and this prospectus remains usable.
+The sale of the Resale Securities, or the perception that these sales could occur, could depress the market price of our securities.